 Given the political uncertainty in Peru along with a stronge surge in COVID-19 cases in Peru, the Company decided in March of 2021 to maintain its suspension of drilling activities at Anta Norte and at the main AntaKori project pending a favourable resolution to these issues.
+The Peruvian Presidential election results were concluded on June 6, 2021 when Peru's electoral authority named socialist Pedro Castillo as the country's next president, having officially won the runoff against right-wing candidate Keiko Fujimori.
+Despite the conclusion of the presidential election, the political situation in Peru continues to remain uncertain as the process of appointing ministers is still ongoing.

-The first round of Peruvian Presidential and Congressional elections on April 11th did not provide any resolution to the political uncertainty in Peru as the two top candidates for President coming out of the April elections appear to have diametrically opposed views on how to govern the mining industry, among other things.
-Given this continuing high level of political uncertainty, the Company is maintaining its suspension of drilling activities until after the Peruvian Presidential election on June 6, 2021.
-The Company is continuing to work with all involved parties to be able to reinitiate drilling and to continue to provide support and benefits to the communities in the vicinity of the project but the Company is currently unable to predict when drilling activities will resume.
+The Company is continuing to work with all involved parties in the Anta Norte area to be able to reinitiate drilling and to continue to provide support and benefits to the communities in the vicinity of the project, but the Company currently remains unable to predict when drilling activities will resume.
+The Company will advise on the status of future work at such time as more clarity is attained.